SAP-samples/teched2022-DT264/exercises/ex2/README.md

 ## Prerequisites:

-- SAP BTP Subaccount with SAP Launchpad service instance enabled
+- SAP BTP Subaccount with SAP Launchpad Service instance enabled
 - Assignment of Launchpad_Admin role collection to access the Site Manager
-- SAP S/4HANA System connected to the SAP BTP Subaccount
+- SAP S/4HANA system connected to the SAP BTP Subaccount
-- Content got exposed from the SAP S/4HANA System
+- Content got exposed from the SAP S/4HANA system
-- Destinations pointing to this SAP S/4HANA System for both Run-Time and Design-Time
+- Destinations pointing to this SAP S/4HANA system for both Run-Time and Design-Time
-- End-user needs to have a matching User on the SAP S/4HANA System with fitting authorizations for the exposed content.
+- End-user needs to have a matching User on the SAP S/4HANA system with fitting authorizations for the exposed content.

 ## Step 1: Create a Content Channel